cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/compose-graphql-query.md

 ---
-title: Create a query in a GraphQL client
+title: Create a query in GraphiQL
 order: 50
 ---

-# Create a query in a GraphQL client
+# Create a query in GraphiQL

 You can use a GraphQL client to build and execute queries to the GraphQL API endpoint.
 The example below uses the [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) client.